-We will pay a management fee equal to 1.5% per annum of our gross equity, which will be calculated and payable monthly in arrears in cash.
-Gross equity is generally the equity invested by FTAI as of the distribution date, plus total net proceeds from stock offerings, plus certain capital contributions to subsidiaries, less capital distributions (calculated without regard to depreciation and amortization) and repurchases of common stock.
+We will pay a management fee equal to 1.5% per annum of our total equity, which will be calculated and payable monthly in arrears in cash.
+Total equity is generally our equity value, determined on a consolidated basis in accordance with GAAP, but reduced proportionately in the case of a subsidiary to the extent we own, directly or indirectly, less than 100% of the equity interests in such subsidiary.